816.718.2260

 (2) through the provision to low-income children and their families of health, educational, nutritional, social, and other services that are determined, based on family needs assessments, to be necessary.

-How has your Head Start program accomplished this purpose for more than 60 years?
+How has your Head Start program accomplished this purpose for 60 years?
 Your purpose is to make sure that more people, and key influential people, know what you have done and want to do something to ensure your legacy continues, your services are stronger and more effective and to elevate your value in the eyes of the communities you serve.

 What we are challenging you with here is to describe as specifically and concretely as possible why enhancing children’s cognitive social and emotional development is an asset to the communities your program serves.
 According to the Act, this happens in two ways.
 First by supporting children’s broad development across key domains.
 Second, to do this through providing the full complement of comprehensive services that address the health, educational, nutritional, social, and economic needs of young children and their families.
 As you brainstorm this, see if you can arrive at a single sentence or two that summarize what you want to say about your Head Start program.